Pilot has covered the best places to stay in Paris, but what about the best Paris areas and neighborhoods to visit?

 - For shopping: head to the 8th arrondissement, where you'll find the Champs - Elysées, and all the luxury stores along with it

-- For iconic landmarks: head to the seventh arrondissement, home to the Eiffel Tower
+- For the center of the action: head to the 1st (le premier) arrondissement.
+For iconic landmarks: head to the 7th arrondissement, home to the Eiffel Tower.

 - For families: head to Montparnasse in the 14th arrondissement

 - For couples: Stroll down Montmartre in the 18th arrondissement or Saint-Germain-des-Prés in the 6th arrondissement.

 - For picturesque streets/sights: head to Saint-Germain-des-Prés in the 6th arrondissement or Passage des Panoramas in the 2nd arrondissment.